-[0105] To test the effect of the 21 amino acid IP-10 peptide (SEQ ID NO: 2) on wet macular degeneration (WMD), an experiment is conducted in rabbits with experimental WMD.
+To test the effect of the 21 amino acid IP-10 peptide (SEQ) ID NO: 2) on wet macular degeneration (WMD), an experiment is conducted in rabbits with experimental WMD.

-[0106] Rabbits are treated with IP-10 peptide (SEQ ID NO: 2), PF4, or a scrambled control peptide by injection into the vitreous humor.
+Rabbits are treated with IP-10 peptide (SEQ ID NO: 2), vitreous humor.
 Rabbits are evaluated visually over time to evaluate the effect of each peptide.
 Injections are repeated as necessary.
-It is believed that administration of IP-10 peptide or PF4 will inhibit the development of WMD and/or lead to a reversion of WMD.
+It is believed that administration of IP-10 peptide or PF4 will inhibit the development of WMD and/or lead to 45 a reversion of WMD.